waggle-sensor/waggle-docs/docs/tutorials/schedule-jobs.md

 Are you ready to deploy your plugins to measure the world?
 We will use [edge scheduler](../about/architecture.md#edge-scheduler-es) to submit a job to demonstrate how you can deploy plugins to field-deployed Waggle nodes.

 :::caution
 If you have not created your account, please go to [access.sagecontinuum.org](https://access.sagecontinuum.org) and log in to create a new account with your email.
 Once logged in, you will be able to create and edit your jobs, but will need a permission to submit jobs to the scheduler.
-Please [contact-us](../contact-us.md) to request the job submission permission.
+Please [contact-us](../contact-us.md) to request for the job submission permission.
 :::

 Jobs are an instance of a science goal.
 They detail what needs to be accomplished on Waggle nodes.
 A science goal may have multiple jobs to fill the missing data to answer scientific questions of the goal.
 A job describes,